snowyu/array-type.js/README.md

 * The ArrayType Class
   * options:
-    * min: the minimum length of the array. null or undefined means unlimited.
+    * `min`: the minimum length of the array. null or undefined means unlimited.
-    * max: the maximum length of the array.
+    * `max`: the maximum length of the array.
+    * `of`:  option to limit the element's type. the array's element type
+      * eg, `ArrayType of: 'String'`

 See [abstract-type](https://github.com/snowyu/abstract-type.js)

-## TODO

-+ `of` option to limit the element's type.
-  * eg, `ArrayType of: 'String'`

 ## License